wjaykim/react-native-webrtc/Documentation/tvOSInstallation.md

 **IMPORTANT:** Make sure you are using CocoaPods 1.10 or higher.
 You may have to change the `platform` field in your podfile.
-`react-native-webrtc` doesn't support tvOS < 16.
+`@livekit/react-native-webrtc` doesn't support tvOS < 16.
 Set it to '16.0' or above.
 Older versions of tvOS don't support WebRTC.

 ```